Ewicks/Project-4/README.md

 ### User Testing

 - Users were sent to the website to try and break the website in some way by inputing invalid data where possible.
-- They also has tasks to complete which are below
+- They also had tasks to complete which are below
 1. Register an account and create a blog post
 2. Attempt to edit or delete another users post
 3. Edit your own post